Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 The complexity and interplay of the different charge-spin conversion mechanisms outlined in Section \ref{s:6} underpins an ongoing debate on the origin of SOTs and on strategies to improve their efficiency.
 Below, we summarize the most important findings drawn from experimental investigations of metallic layers:

 \begin{itemize}[noitemsep,wide=0pt, leftmargin=\dimexpr\labelwidth + 2\labelsep ]

-\item In most NM/FM systems the sign of the DL torque is consistent with that of the SHE of the bulk NM.
-Additionally, NM elements with strong SHE present large DL torques.
-The magnitude and the sign of the DL torque can be modified by changing the oxidation state or the capping layer of the FM interface that is not in contact with the NM.
-Significant DL torques have been reported also for FM layers adjacent to metal alloys and oxide layers with a strong localized spin-orbit potential.
+\item In most NM/FM systems, the sign of the damping-like torque is consistent with that of the SHE of the bulk nonmagnetic metal.
+Additionally, nonmagnetic metal elements with strong SHE present large damping-like torques.
+The magnitude and the sign of the damping-like torque can be modified by changing the oxidation state or the capping layer of the ferromagnet interface that is not in contact with the nonmagnetic metal.
+Significant damping-like torques have been reported also for ferromagnetic layers adjacent to metal alloys and oxide layers with a strong iSGE.

-\item The FL torque is of the same order of magnitude as the DL torque.
-The sign and magnitude of the FL torque are not consistent with the predictions of the drift-diffusion model based on the bulk SHE.
+\item The field-like torque is of the same order of magnitude as the damping-like torque.
+The sign and magnitude of the field-like torque are not consistent with the predictions of the drift-diffusion model based on the bulk SHE.

-\item The DL and FL torques typically increase with the thickness of the NM layer and saturate after a few nm.
-The dependence of the two torques on the NM thickness is not the same.
+\item The damping-like and field-like torques typically increase with the thickness of the nonmagnetic metal layer and saturate after a few nm.
+The dependence of the two torques on the nonmagnetic metal thickness is not the same.

-\item The temperature dependence of the FL and DL torques is different, indicating the distinct role of (phonon and magnon) scattering.
+\item The temperature dependence of the field-like and damping-like torques is different, indicating the distinct role of electron scattering by magnons or phonons.

-\item Extrinsic effects related to both interface and bulk scattering are significant and can give rise to both DL and FL torques.
-The SOTs are typically large in high resistivity metals and correlate with the presence of strong SMR in FM/NM layers \cite{Nakayama2013} and crystalline AMR in FM/semiconductor layers.
+\item Extrinsic effects related to both interface and bulk electron scattering are significant and can give rise to both damping-like and field-like torques.
+The SOTs are typically large in high resistivity metals and correlate with the presence of strong SMR in NM/FM bilayers and crystalline AMR in ferromagnet/semiconductor layers.

-\item The angular dependence of the torques show that interfacial spin-orbit coupling, either through D'yakonov-Perel relaxation, Fermi surface distortion or anisotropic mixing conductance, plays a relevant role.
+\item The angular dependence of the torques shows that interfacial spin-orbit coupling, either through D'yakonov-Perel relaxation, Fermi surface distortion or anisotropic mixing conductance, plays a relevant role.

-\item The insertion of a nonmagnetic light metal spacer between the FM and a NM layer reduces magnetic proximity effects in the NM, but creates additional interfaces that can contribute to the generation of spin currents.
-Both the DL and FL torques change upon the insertion of nonmagnetic and magnetic spacers.
+\item The insertion of a nonmagnetic light metal spacer between the ferromagnet and a nonmagnetic metal reduces magnetic proximity effects in the nonmagnetic metal, but creates additional interfaces that can contribute to the generation of spin currents.
+Both the damping-like and field-like torques change upon the insertion of nonmagnetic and magnetic spacers.